wolframite/aloha/README.md

 ### config/application.yml

 This is the heart of aloha, you can configure nearly every aspect of the app.
 You can override every setting in the application.yml via command-line properties.
-If you don't like the cluster name, start the app like that:
+If you don't like the cluster name (the default cluster name comes from the House of Kamehameha, a dynasty of Hawaiian Kings), start the app like that:

 `java -Dinfinispan.cluster.name=whyWouldYouDoThat -jar aloha.jar`